buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_4_Store_Data_On_Smart_Contract.md

 *Note: if you don't do this, Farza will be very sad :(.*

 Customize your code a little!!
 Maybe you want to store something else?
 I want you to mess around.
 Maybe you want to store the address of the sender in an array?
 Maybe you want to store a map of addresses and wave counts so you keep track of who's waving at you the most?
-Even if you just change up the variables names and function names to be something you think is interesting that's a big deal.
+Even if you just change up the variable names and function names to be something you think is interesting that's a big deal.
 Try to not straight up copy me!
 Think of your final website and the kind of functionality you want.
 Build the functionality **you want**.

 Once you're all done here, be sure to post a screenshot of your terminal output in #progress.